zinguala/DevSecOps12_FinalProject/README.md

 - start the minikube: “minkube start”

-now we will add the user for ansible ssh connection:
+2) now we will add the user for ansible ssh connection:

 - “sudo adduser username”

 - sudo visudo : add the user under  # User privilege specification – “username ALL=(ALL:ALL) ALL”

--add username to sudoers group: “sudo usermod -aG sudo username”
+- add username to sudoers group: “sudo usermod -aG sudo username”

 - check group of username : 'groups username'

-2) Next install nginx for port forward from our web-machine-ip:5005 to our deployment’s loadbalancer nodeport:
+3) Next install nginx for port forward from our web-machine-ip:5005 to our deployment’s loadbalancer nodeport:

 - sudo apt update